Interdependence: Mutual Causality In Early Buddhist Teachings And General Systems Theory

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Macy, Joanna Rogers, "Interdependence: Mutual Causality In Early Buddhist Teachings And General Systems Theory" (1978).
 Religion - Dissertations.
-Paper 64.
+64.